 For a downloadable, PDF version of the Risk Assessment,

-12 years and must be accompanied by a parent or guardian.
+Minors must be at least 12 years old and be accompanied by a parent or guardian.

 There will be a small charge for non-Kent Geologists'Group members